 High blood pressure

 Although a prescription medication, Adderall has the potential of becoming highly addictive.
 When ingested, the substance increases serotonin and dopamine activity in the brain, activating its reward center.
-According to the American Addiction Centers, the changes in dopamine activity alter the ability to experience pleasure without the chemical support of continued amphetamine use, resulting in dependence and higher doses in order to feel the same desired effects.
+After prolonged use, the brain becomes incapable of organically managing these neurotransmitters, resulting in chemical dependence and an increase in Adderall dosage for the same desired effects.

 When Adderall is ingested in excess, the cardiovascular system is put under immense stress as the heart rate rapidly increases along with blood pressure.
 Overdose fatalities are rare when the prescription guidelines are followed and there is medical supervision from the prescribing physician; however, they are possible.
 As stated by the Centre for Addiction and Mental Health, overdose can cause seizures, coma, and death due to burst blood vessels in the brain, heart failure, or very high fever.